 - Other: These are the kind of statements that help in designing the programming logic.
 Some examples are sync statement, writing into test results etc.

 Let’s start with adding a standard step.
-For our convenience I am going to explain the use of only item, operation, value and documentation columns in the keyword view.
+For our convenience, I am going to explain the use of the only item, operation, value and documentation columns in the keyword view.
 Though there are two more columns, they are seldom used.

 Inserting a step is the first part of adding a line to a program.
 A step merely adds a blank line in your test.
 It is up to the tester to define the step and to add details to the step.
 The details include what item to act on, what operation to perform, what value to assign etc. If it’s a new test, any step we are trying to add becomes the first step.
 From the menu main, select Insert-> New Step after clicking anywhere in the keyword view.

 [Note – click on any image to enlarge]

 Another way is to right-click on an existing step and selecting Insert new step from the menu.